gravity-ui/websql-autocomplete/README.md

 # Repository structure

+- `src/parsing/index.ts` - api file that you can import in your project.
+You need to compile it yourself though!
 - `src/parsing/parsers/{dialect}/jison/` - contains grammar definitions for {dialect}, from which the parser is built
-- `src/parsing/parsers/{dialect}/{dialect}AutocompleteParser.js` - the parser that you can import in your project
 - `src/parsing/parsers/{dialect}/**/*.test.*` - contains parser tests
 - `src/generator/main.js` - tool that builds autocomplete parsers